Frequently Asked Questions

 We hope this helps you learn more.
 If you have additional questions about the Jacob's Ladder addiction treatment program, contact us.

 What is Jacob's Ladder at brookside farm?

 Jacob’s Ladder at Brookside Farm is a residential recovery program offering short-term and long-term recovery experiences.
-It is a caring community of professionals and peers transforming young men challenged by the disease of addiction.
+It is a caring community of professionals and peers transforming men challenged by the disease of addiction.

 Who does jacob's ladder help?

 Jacob’s Ladder at Brookside Farm facilitates recovery for adult males dealing with drug and alcohol addiction.